Buraka Som Sistema

 Buraka Som Sistema was an electronic dance music project from Portugal, specializing in a fusion of techno beats with the African zouk and kuduro genre.
 It is generally credited with creating the "zouk bass" and "progressive kuduro" variant and has received an MTV European Music Award.

-In 2015 Buraka Som Sistema said they would be taking an hiatus starting in 2016, and on 1 July 2016 they performed live for the last time in Lisbon.
+In 2015 Buraka Som Sistema said they would be taking an hiatus starting in 2016, and on 1 July 2016 they performed live for the last time in Lisbon, before they reunited and performed on 11 July 2026 in NOS Alive.

 Origins

 Buraka Som Sistema was founded in 2002 by Branko (João Barbosa), Rui Pité (DJ Riot), Andro Carvalho (Conductor) and Kalaf Ângelo Epalanga.

 Barbosa and Pité were producers from the Cool Train Crew collective, for which Kalaf was a frequent vocal collaborator.
 They were interested in creating a kuduro project, and had previously worked together as 1-UIK Project.
 They met Carvalho, a hip-hop producer from Angola and member of the hip-hop band Conjunto Ngonguenha, while he was in Portugal.

 Buraka Som Sistema is the Portuguese word for word translation for Buraka Sound System, keeping the English word order (the correct translation would be "Sistema de Som da Buraka").
 They took their name, Buraka, from the freguesia (urban district) of Buraca, located in the municipality of Amadora, in the suburbs of Lisbon.